maheshwaghmare/copy-the-code/README.md

 Yes, We have added `!important` for the Copy button to keep the button style same for each theme.
 We have tested below themes.

 == Changelog ==

+= 1.7.1 =

+* Improvement:
+* Improvement: Updated Freemius SDK library with version 2.3.2.
+* Fix: The submit button is not visible form the settings page.

 = 1.7.0 =